omhrosa/Resolution-Hypothesis-for-LLM/proposal.md

+# Resolution Hypothesis

-# Resolution Hypothesis: A Unified Interpretation of Emergent Capabilities in Large Language Models
+## A Unified Interpretation of Capability Emergence in Large Language Models

+### Status

+This document describes an open conceptual hypothesis.

+It is not a proven theory.

+It is intended as a falsifiable framework for reasoning about capability emergence in modern AI systems.

+---

-## Abstract
+# Abstract

 The Resolution Hypothesis proposes that many capabilities commonly described as emergent in large language models are not independent cognitive faculties.